 But the war drags on.
 Last Christmas in Paris wasn’t *exactly* a Christmas book — it was more so a World War I story and a love story told almost entirely through letters and telegrams, with sprinkles of Christmas mixed throughout and penultimate Christmas events at the end.

-However, Last Christmas in Paris also evoked themes of family, love, belief and hope that are the spirit of Christmas.
+However, Last Christmas in Paris also evoked themes of family, love, belief, and hope which are the spirit of Christmas.
 It was a great read that kept me engaged in the fate of the characters and brought out my emotions, particularly at the end.
 I felt connected to the characters and how World War I impacted and forever changed their lives.
 I recommend this book if you can appreciate an emotional historical fiction holiday read.

 Nantucket White Christmas by Pamela Kelly